RELATES TO: KRS 324.010, 324.020, 324.395

 Section 3.
 The minimum requirements for the coverage contained in the insurance policy for which the certification has been executed shall provide that: (1) Coverage shall be that known as real estate agents errors and omissions insurance or real estate agents professional liability insurance.

-(2) The limit of liability shall be no less than $100,000 for any one (1) claim nor less than $1,000,000 annual aggregate limit of liability, including the cost of investigation and defense.
+(2) The limit of liability shall not be less than $100,000 for any one (1) claim, excluding the cost of investigation and defense, nor less than $1,000,000 annual aggregate limit of liability, excluding the cost of investigation and defense.
 A principal broker who decides to purchase independent errors and omissions "firm coverage" insurance shall have the following aggregate amounts:

 (3) The maximum deductibles, which may be separate deductibles, shall not exceed $2,500 for judgment or settlement and $1,000 for the cost of investigation and defense.

 Section 4.
-Except as provided in Section 5 of this administrative regulation, coverage may not exclude claims brought against the insured arising out of an act or failure to act by the insured licensee when performing a professional service for which a license is required by the Commonwealth of Kentucky under KRS 324.010.
+Except as provided in Section 5 of this administrative regulation, coverage shall not exclude claims brought against the insured arising out of an act or failure to act by the insured licensee when performing a professional service for which a license is required by the Commonwealth of Kentucky under KRS 324.020.

 Section 5.
 Coverage may exclude claims brought against the insured, regardless of whether the professional service involves an activity for which a license is required by the Commonwealth of Kentucky: